C++98 OOP: Inheritance and Polymorphism

 1.4 Object Slicing

-When using inheritance, there is a very easily overlooked pitfall—object slicing.
-When you use a derived class object to initialize or assign to a base class object (not a pointer or reference), the derived class-specific parts get "sliced off":
+When using inheritance, there is a trap that is very easy to overlook—object slicing.
+When we use a derived class object to initialize or assign to a base class object (not a pointer or reference), the parts specific to the derived class are "sliced off":

 TemperatureSensor temp(1);